nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * Only full words will be matched e.g. `Han` will not match `Hans`
 * Persons matching at least one keyword will be returned (i.e. `OR` search). e.g. `Hans Bo` will return `Hans Gruber`, `Bo Yang`
-* Optionally, a selection of categories "CONSUMABLES", "LIFESTYLE", "SPECIALTY" can be specified to search for suppliers which has goods which has at least one of the specified category.
+* Optionally, a selection of categories `CONSUMABLES`, `LIFESTYLE`, `SPECIALTY` can be specified to search for suppliers which has goods which has at least one of the specified category.
 If the category is specified, the keywords are optional.

 Examples:
 * `find John` returns `john` and `John Doe`